The Lion Facts OverView.

-This is the reason many lodges and camps in the national park have the Masai guard the facilities, during the day and especially night.
+This is one of the reasons many lodges and camps in the national parks and reserves have the Masai guards in their facilities, during the day and especially at night.
 You will have them escort you to your room.

-Now let us delve in and see the facts I have gathered about lions during Bonfires interaction/ Stories at Night, during game drives and Maasai village visit.
+Now let us delve in and learn the facts I have gathered about lions during Bonfires interaction/ Stories at Night, during game drives and Maasai village visit.

 The ´Simba´ Facts